 Despite the lack of specific cyberstalking legislation, in most states, it is illegal to harass a person on the internet repeatedly.

 How Can DoNotPay Help Me Protect Myself From Stalker Ex-Girlfriends or a Stalking Ex-Boyfriend?

 DoNotPay is a virtual lawyer that helps people get out of all kinds of tricky situations.
-Relationship Protection is one of our app’s features that can help with your specific case — dealing with your stalker ex.
-Access the app from a web browser or download it to your iOS device and follow these steps:
+Relationship Protection is one of our app's features that can help with your specific case — dealing with your stalker ex.
+Access the app from a web browser and follow these steps:

 - Open DoNotPay and scroll down to the Relationship Protection option

 - Provide your ex's name and describe the situation